NikitaBharti73/Walmart-Sales-Data-Analysis/README.md

 6. What product line had the largest revenue?
 7. What is the city with the largest revenue?
 8. What product line had the largest VAT?
 9. Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales
+Good   if its greater than average sales.
 10. Which branch sold more products than average product sold?
 11. What is the most common product line by gender?
 12. What is the average rating of each product line?